gate/gateapi-csharp/docs/SpotApi.md

 # **CreateCrossLiquidateOrder**
 > Order CreateCrossLiquidateOrder (LiquidateOrder liquidateOrder)

-close position when cross-currency is disabled.
+Close position when cross-currency is disabled

-Currently, only cross-margin accounts are supported to close position when cross currencies are disabled.
-Maximum buy quantity = (unpaid principal and interest - currency balance - the amount of the currency in the order book) / 0.998
+Currently, only cross-margin accounts are supported to place buy orders for disabled currencies.
+Maximum buy quantity = (unpaid principal and interest - currency balance - the amount of the currency in pending orders) / 0.998

 ### Example
 ```csharp